Assistant Professor and Coordinator, School of Biotechnology

 My research interest lies in understanding the interactions between cellular signaling components and their role in disease pathogenesis.
 We are looking at the role of NAD+ metabolism in cell death and survival using two opposing models: the model for neurodegeneration where we need to preseve the health of the cell and a cancer model where we need to prevent the uncontrolled cellular proliferation.
 To connect these two systems we are trying to elucidate the role of mirochondria as central regulators that ultimately determine cellular fate and how the availability/loss of NAD+ as driven by different enxymes like PARP1, Sirtuins or Sarm1 affects mitochondrial health and metabolism.
 We are also looking at the details of the regulation of the autophagy-lysosomal pathway as disease drivers and how deregulation of this pathway by a defective mitochondrial signaling or loss of NAD+ may be used in targeted therapy in both neurodegenerative diseases like Parkinson's disease or cancers like cervical cancer.

-Member Secretary, insitutional Biosafety Committee (IBSC)
+Member Secretary, insitutional Biosafety Committee (IBSC), Presidency University (2014-present)

 Teaching / Other Experience+

-2. Post graduate course in Immunology
+- Post graduate course in Biochemistry

-3. Post graduate course on Neurobiology
+- Post graduate course in Immunology

 Post Graduate Supervision+